A living, breathing list of the best books I've ever read summed up in one sentence.

 But, in addition to this, reading and writing go hand in hand.

 Reading good writers makes writers better writers.
-In fact, I’d argue it’s nearly impossible to become a great or even good writer if you’re not willing to set aside some time each day to read.
+In fact, I’d argue it’s nearly impossible to become a great or even a good writer if you’re not willing to set aside some time each day to read.

 For writers, reading is like honey –– it’s impossible to touch without walking away with some of its stickiness stuck to you and your pen.

 At Honey Copy, my creative writing shop that grows brands with pretty words, I put to paper somewhere in the neighborhood of 10,000 words each week.